-The LPA will consider each application in terms of size, context/complexity and sensitivity, and where required will request expert consultation responses from various parties.
+The LPA will consider each application in terms of size, context/complexity and sensitivity.
+Where required will request expert consultation responses from various parties.
 Statutory consultees can include highway/drainage engineers, the Environment Agency, Coal Authority, Natural England etc.

 The planning regime has changed in recent years.
 Several years ago, planning policy document PPS23 (Annex 2) was a useful 27-page document related to land contamination assessment ‘Land Affected by Contamination’.

 Since the amendments to Part IIA of the Environmental Protection Act, the National Planning Policy Framework (2012) has been introduced, and this latter framework steers the overall planning regime/process.